andresmrm/ambulatilis-lux/README.md

 ## Name

-The name should mean something like [walking/moving](http://www.latin-dictionary.net/definition/2956/ambulatilis-ambulatilis-ambulatile) light in Latin.
+The name "Ambulatilis Lux" should mean something like [walking/moving](http://www.latin-dictionary.net/definition/2956/ambulatilis-ambulatilis-ambulatile) light in Latin.
 It's somehow a reference to LuxRender. :-)